-6.2.1 After choosing an appropriate range of fire incidents, quantification of the fires should be accomplished for each of the incidents.
-Quantification will require specification of all factors that may affect the type and extent of the fire hazard.
-The fire scenarios should consider possible future changes to the fire load and ventilation system in the affected areas.
-This may include calculation of heat release rate curves, flame height, length, and tilt, radiant, conductive, and convective heat fluxes, smoke production rate, pool fire size, duration, time-lines, etc. References on suggested example correlations and models that may be of use are listed in appendix C. It should be noted that when using any of these or other tools, the limitations and assumptions of these models should be well understood and documented.
+- 6.2.1 After choosing an appropriate range of incidents, quantification of the casualties should be carried out for each of the incidents.
+Quantification will require specification of all factors that may affect the type and extent of the hazard.
+The casualty scenarios should consider possible future changes to the affected systems and areas.
+This may include calculation of specific casualty parameters, ship damage, passenger exposure to harm, time-lines, etc. It should be noted that, when using any specific tools, the limitations and assumptions of these models should be well understood and documented.
 This becomes very important when deciding on and applying safety margins.
-Documentation of the alternative design should explicitly identify the fire models used in the analysis and their applicability.
+Documentation of the alternative design should explicitly identify the models used in the analysis and their applicability.
 Reference to the literature alone should not be considered as adequate documentation.
-The general procedure for specifying design fires includes fire scenario development completed during the preliminary analysis, time-line analysis and consequence estimation which is detailed below.

-- 6.2.2 For each of the identified fire hazards, a range of fire scenarios should be developed.
+The general procedure for specifying design casualties includes casualty scenario development completed during the preliminary analysis, timeline analysis and consequence estimation which is detailed below. - 6.2.2 For each of the identified hazards, a range of casualty scenarios should be developed.
 Because the alternative design approach is based on a comparison against the regulatory prescribed design, the quantification can often be simplified.
-In many cases, it may only be necessary to analyse one or two scenarios if this provides enough information to evaluate the level of safety of the alternative design and arrangements against the required prescriptive design. - 6.2.3 A time-line should be developed for each of the fire scenarios beginning with fire initiation.
-Time-lines should include one or more of the following: ignition, established burning, fire detection, fire alarm, fire suppression/control system activation, personnel response, fire control, escape times (to Assembly stations, evacuation stations and lifeboats as necessary), manual fire response, untenable conditions, etc. The time-line should include fire size throughout the scenario, as determined by using the various correlations, models and fire data from the literature or actual fire tests. - 6.2.4 Consequences of various fire scenarios should be quantified in fire engineering terms.
-This can be accomplished by using existing correlations and calculation procedures for determining fire characteristics such as heat release rate curves, flame height, length, tilt, radiant, conductive and convective heat fluxes, etc. In certain cases, live fire testing and experimentation may be necessary to properly predict the fire characteristics.
-Regardless of the calculation procedures utilised, a sensitivity analysis should be conducted to determine the effects of the uncertainties and limitations of the input parameters.
+In many cases, it may only be necessary to analyse one or two scenarios if this provides enough information to evaluate the level of safety of the alternative design and arrangements against the required prescriptive design. - 6.2.3 A timeline should be developed for each of the casualty scenarios beginning with initiation.
+Timelines should include the entire chain of relevant events up to and including escape times (to assembly stations, evacuation stations and lifeboats, as appropriate).
+This timeline should include personnel response, activation of damage control systems or active damage control measures, untenable conditions, etc. The timeline should include a description of the extent of the casualty throughout the scenario, as determined by using the various correlations, models and data from the literature or actual tests. - 6.2.4 Consequences of various casualty scenarios should be quantified in relevant engineering terms.
+This can be accomplished by using existing correlations and calculation procedures for determining the characteristics of a casualty.
+In certain cases, full scale testing and experimentation may be necessary to properly predict the casualty characteristics.
+Regardless of the calculation procedures utilized, a sensitivity analysis should be conducted to determine the effects of the uncertainties and limitations of the input parameters.